List of The Land Before Time characters: Cera

-The character was originally conceived as a male Triceratops named "Bambo", but was changed to a female named "Cera" at the suggestion of producer George Lucas midway through animation of the first movie.
+The character was originally conceived as a male Triceratops named "Bambo", but was changed to a female named "Cera" at the suggestion of producer George Lucas midway through animation of the first film.
 Hal Hinson of The Washington Post called Cera "a fiercely cute and rambunctious little dynamo" in his review of the 1988 original, with critic Mark R. Leeper likewise calling her "cute and pugnacious".
 She was the main character of the 2001 children's book The Land Before Time: Cera's Big Day Out by Molly Goode, Judy Freudeberg, and Tony Geiss, as well as the 2007 book Cera's Shiny Stone based on the TV series episode "The Canyon of Shiny Stones".

 Ducky

-Ducky, voiced by Judith Barsi (I), Heather Hogan (II-IV) and Aria Noelle Curzon (V-XIV - sing the series), is a green female Saurolophus, known colloquially as a "Big Mouth", "Duck Bill" or "Swimmer".
+Ducky, voiced by Judith Barsi (I), Heather Hogan (II-IV) and Aria Noelle Curzon (V-XIV, TV series), is a green female Saurolophus, known colloquially as a "Big Mouth", "Duck Bill" or "Swimmer".
 She was one of the young dinosaurs who accompanied Littlefoot to the Great Valley when she was separated from her family.
 After arriving in her new home, her mother adopted the orphaned Spike, who became her foster younger brother.
 She has numerous biological siblings, with many being born in the original film and Journey of the Brave.
-Characterized as having an energetic, cheerful and child-like personality, she speaks enthusiastically often replies to things in triplicate ("Yep, yep, yep!" or "Nope, nope, nope!") and sometimes avoids using contractions.
+Characterized as having an energetic, cheerful and child-like personality, she speaks enthusiastically, often replying to things in triplicate ("Yep, yep, yep!" or "Nope, nope, nope!") and usually avoiding the use of contractions.

-The series' official website referred to her as a Parasaurolophus, while other sources have referred to her as a Lickolotapus.
+The series' official website referred to her as a Parasaurolophus, while other sources have referred to her as an Anatosaurus.

 Petrie

-Petrie, voiced by Will Ryan (I) and Jeff Bennett (II-XIV - sing the series first voice), and Mike Nawrock (sing the series) is a male brown Pteranodon, or "Flyer".
+Petrie, voiced by Will Ryan (I) and Jeff Bennett (II-XIV, TV series), is a brown male Pteranodon, or "Flyer".
 He is characterized as panicky and anxious, and traveled with Littlefoot to find his mother and siblings in the Great Valley while learning the basics of flight along the way.
 He is talkative, but speaks in broken English, usually omitting such linking verbs as "is", "are", and "am", using "me" in place of "I", and referring to himself in third person.
 He was originally meant to have a larger role in his debut, but much of his screen time was given to Ducky due to how impressed the producers were with Judith Barsi's performance.
 He was a central character in the twelfth film The Great Day of the Flyers.

 The producers of the original film had difficulty deciding on a voice for the character until it was suggested by Steven Spielberg's son, Max, that he sound similar to Digit from the previous Don Bluth film, An American Tail.
 Digit's voice actor Will Ryan was then asked to fill the role.
 Petrie is the only one of the original five principal characters that is not a dinosaur.

+The series' official website referred to him as a Pterodactyl.